Kvina

-Kvina is a river in Southern Norway.
-The 152 km long river begins in the Setesdalsheiene mountains in the municipality of Valle in Agder county and it flows south, along the former Aust-Agder and Vest-Agder county border, through the Kvinesdalen valley, and emptying into the Fedafjorden, just south of Liknes in Kvinesdal municipality.
+Kvina is a river in southern Norway.
+The 152 km long river begins in the Setesdalsheiene mountains in Valle Municipality in Agder county and it flows south, along the former Aust-Agder and Vest-Agder county border, through the Kvinesdalen valley, and emptying into the Fedafjorden, just south of Liknes in Kvinesdal Municipality.
 The river has a 1452.43 km2 watershed.
 The river is rich in fish.
 In 2014, about 1.02 t of salmon was caught in the river Kvina.
 The river runs through the villages of Netland, Storekvina, and Liknes.
+It passes through the municipalities of Valle Municipality, Sirdal Municipality, Bygland Municipality, and Kvinesdal Municipality.

 Power generation

 The river passes through a number of lakes that are regulated for hydropower including the Roskreppfjorden, Øyarvatn, Kvifjorden, and Homstølvatnet.
 The hydropower is utilized in several power stations along the river.
-The largest is the Tonstad Hydroelectric Power Station in Sirdal.
+The largest is the Tonstad Hydroelectric Power Station in Sirdal Municipality.
 Water from the river is piped through a 7 km long pipe to the plant.
 About half of the water is transferred out of the Kvina to the Tonstad plant.
 The river had an average water flow of 81 m3/s before the regulation of the water, and since then the river has an average flow of 32 m3/s.